A six-year commitment to growth and self-development.

 Thanks to a grant from the Mississippi Delta National Heritage Area and a partnership with the Delta Arts Alliance, Freedom Fellows spent the 2016-2017 school year exploring the fundamentals of oral history and photography.
 As their culminating project, students created a mixed media storytelling project that explores the history and contemporary reality of education in Rosedale.

 Through a grant from the Mississippi Humanities Council and the W.K.
 Kellogg Foundation, Freedom Fellows piloted a filmmaking program during Freedom Summer 2017.
-In the 2017-2018 school year, Fellows will use their filmmaking skills to explore different genres of film, producing films on the middle-school garden in Shaw, MS, the Mississippi River port in Rosedale, and a short film on the history of the Rosedale Freedom Project.
+In the 2017-2018 school year, Fellows used their filmmaking skills to explore different genres of film, producing films on the middle-school garden in Shaw, MS, the Mississippi River port in Rosedale, and a short film on the history of the Rosedale Freedom Project.
 Some accolades of our young filmmakers include:

 Freedom Fellows also explore the power of expression through drama.
 From exercises with dialogue, movement, and projection to production and script-writing to performance, Freedom Fellows learn the tools and value of theater.
 Fellows perform their plays, which explore issues of civil rights, justice, and truth, before audiences of community members and parents at our seasonal showcases.

 In addition to academic writing, students also have the opportunity to write creatively, exploring issues of identity and experience through poetry, prose, and creative non-fiction.
 After composing, students learn about the process of submitting their work for publication and preparing their work for performance.